112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 the French think there are dozens of ways, and that if enough people hold to any one way they have a right to be represented in the government.

-French electrocal practice has not encouraged party organisation such as ours.
+French electoral practice has not encouraged party organisation such as ours.
 The elections to the Chamber of Deputies are more like our municipal (city) elections than our national elections.
 In our city elections, people frequently vote for their friends and neighbors, — for men rather than parties.
 This is